saba6099/Deep-Learning-for-vision/README.md

 A Muti-level perceptron model is implementeed along with regularization methods(Dropout, L1, and L2) for CFAR-10 dataset.
 Five different optimizers are compared for their results and convergence time (SGD, Adam, Adagrad, Adadelta, RMSprop) along with three different activation functions (ReLu, Tanh, Sigmoid).

-In each case, the results were kind of counterintuitive as `SGD` and `sigmoid` performed the best.
-However, it might be possible that the convergence rates simply might be different.
-Additionally, with the network being this shallow, the benefits of the non-linearities used typically in 'Deep' networks might simply not reflect on a network of this scale.
-And if run long enough, `SGD` generally converges to a better minima than other optimizers like `Adam`.

 ### Assignment 4: CNN for CIFAR-10 with the best hyperparameters
 The assignment implements training a CNN for CIFAR-10 dataset with the best hyperparameters.
 Also, activations and kernels of each Conv filter are vizualized.
 Additionally, the working of MaxPooling or AvgPooling is compared on CIFAR-10.